Minimizing Upper Confidence Bounds: A Data-Driven Framework for Stochastic Programming: Average Percentile Upper Bound

-\ref{APUB} serves a dual purpose: as an upper bound for the population mean in statistics and as an approximate risk measure for the sample mean in risk assessment.
+\end{definition} We can interpret Efron's UCB, alternatively in the realm of risk management and decision making, as an approximation of the Value at Risk (VaR) of $\widehat \mu_N$ by substituting $\widehat \dP_N$ for the true distribution $\dP$ of the random variable $\xi_n$ in $ \text{VaR}_\alpha (\widehat \mu_N) = \inf \left\{ t \in \mathbb{R} : \Pr \left( \frac{1}{N} \sum_{n =1}^N F(\xi_n) \le t \right) \ge 1-\alpha \right\}. $ Analogously, \ref{APUB} approximates the Conditional Value at Risk (CVaR) of $\widehat \mu_N$, $ \text{CVaR}_\alpha (\widehat{\mu}_N) = \frac{1}{\alpha} \int_0^\alpha \text{VaR}_\tau (\widehat \mu_N) d \tau. $ \ref{APUB} serves a dual purpose: as an upper bound for the population mean in statistics and as an approximate risk measure for the sample mean in risk assessment.
 As a risk measure, it primarily focuses on approximating the tail distribution of the potential estimation error of the population mean, which could result from an inadequacy of sample points.
 Furthermore, \ref{APUB} complies with fundamental properties of a coherent risk measure, such as sub-additivity, homogeneity, convexity, translational invariance, and monotonicity.
 These characteristics make \ref{APUB} a good candidate to be applied to stochastic optimization under epistemic uncertainty, particularly in scenarios requiring solvability, such as two-stage stochastic optimization with random recourse.
-Analogous to Theorem 1 in \cite{rockafellar_optimization_2000} (Theorem \Cref{thm:CVaR-defn}), the following proposition provides an alternative representation for \ref{APUB}. \begin{proposition} where the bold integral symbol means an $N$-fold integral over the $N$-fold product of $\widehat \dP_N$. \end{proposition}
+Analogous to Theorem 1 in \cite{rockafellar_optimization_2000}, the following proposition provides an alternative representation for \ref{APUB}.

+\begin{proposition} where the bold integral symbol means an $N$-fold integral over the $N$-fold product of $\widehat \dP_N$. \end{proposition}

 \begin{remark} By \cref{prop:APUB-DEF-OPT}, we have that $\bU_{\text{ APUB}}^\alpha [ \mu |\widehat \dP_N ]$ monotonically decreases in $\alpha \in (0, 1]$ w.p.1.
 This implies that, for $\alpha \in (0, 1]$,